elastic/kibana/x-pack/plugins/event_log/README.md

 }
 ```

-The plugin exposes an `IEventLogClientService` object to plugins that pre-req it.
+The plugin exposes an `IEventLogClientService` object to plugins that request it.
-Those plugins need to call `getClient(request)` to get the event log client.
+These plugins must call `getClient(request)` to get the event log client.

 ## Experimental RESTful API

-Using of the event log allows you to retrive the events for a given saved object type by the specified set of IDs.
+Usage of the event log allows you to retrieve the events for a given saved object type by the specified set of IDs.
-API listed below is experimental and could be changed or removed in the future.
+The following API is experimental and can change or be removed in a future release.

 ### `GET /api/event_log/{type}/{id}/_find`: Get events for a given saved object type by the ID

-Collects events information from the event log for the selected saved object by type and ID.
+Collects event information from the event log for the selected saved object by type and ID.

 Params: